andrekovac/react-hooks-workshop/README.md

 17. **[Extra]** `class` vs. `component` difference on closure:

-	- [This CodeSandBox](https://codesandbox.io/s/19-class-function-comparison-ztzvc?file=/src/index.js) compares how function components and classes "close over" values.
+	- [**CodeSandBox**: class vs. function component](https://codesandbox.io/s/class-function-comparison-v2xv4?file=/src/index.tsx) compares how function components and classes "close over" values.
 Play with it.

 		- **Solution**: Click "Follow", then quickly change profile and observe name in alert.
 		- **Explanation**: `this.props` is mutable in class components and immutable (`const`) in function components.